Author: Jeff Bacon

 Custody-First Strategy

-Every petition we file requests meaningful parenting time and decision-making authority — not minimum visitation.
+Every petition we file requests meaningful parenting time and decision-making authority.
+Not minimum visitation.
 We start where we want to finish.

 Familiar With OKC-Area Courts